ModelOriented/kernelshap/README.md

 ### Kernel SHAP or permutation SHAP?

-- Exact Kernel SHAP and exact permutation SHAP values (usually) agree for additive models.
-- If the number of features is sufficiently small, we recommend `permshap()` over `kernelshap()`.
+Kernel SHAP was introduced as an approximation of permutation SHAP.
+For up to $8-10$ features, exact calculations are feasible for both algorithms (and take the same amount of time).
+Since exact Kernel SHAP is still only an approximation of exact permutation SHAP, permutation SHAP should be preferred in this case.
+Exact Kernel SHAP and exact permutation SHAP values start to differ for models with interactions of order three or higher.

 ### Typical workflow to explain any model